5 NFL Players-Turned-Doctors

 Athletes and doctors are known for their drive, determination, and dedication.
 While several athletes have found success in multiple sports, a number of football players have traded their helmets for stethoscopes, making the switch from the gridiron to the physicians’ office.
-Take a look at some NFL players-turned-doctors, but first, try your hand at a sample BoardVitals Sports Medicine board review question.
+Take a look at some NFL players-turned-doctors, and then try your hand at a sample BoardVitals Sports Medicine board review question.

 NFL Players-Turned-Doctors

 Some physicians have first-hand or dual experience as both a pro football player and a physician.
-For example, before he became the first NFL player to opt-out of the 2020 season due to COVID concerns, Laurent Duvernay-Tardif, an offensive lineman for the New York Jets, is the only contemporary player to have a concurrent career as a doctor and a pro footballer.
+For example, before he became the first NFL player to opt-out of the 2020 season due to COVID concerns, Laurent Duvernay-Tardif, was the only contemporary player to have a concurrent career as a doctor and a pro footballer.
 In May 2018, Duvernay-Tardif graduated from McGill University Faculty of Medicine with a doctorate in medicine.
-He plans to complete his residency in and practice emergency medicine
+He plans to complete his residency in and practice emergency medicine.
+Dr. Duvernay-Tardif is a Super Bowl champion with the Kansas City Chiefs, and also played for the New York Jets before retiring in 2023.

 Dr. Jean-Philippe Darch